Pronunciation dictionaries allow you to customize how specific words are pronounced in your text-to-speech synthesis. This is particularly useful for:

 Tips for Creating Pronunciations

-1. Break down complex words: For multi-syllable words, separate syllables with spaces
+1. Break down complex words: For multi-syllable words, separate syllables with hyphens

-4. Test and iterate: Create a small dictionary first, test the pronunciations, and adjust as needed
+4. Test and refine: Generate a small dictionary first, test the pronunciations, and adjust until they sound natural.

 Best Practices